Current Travel Restrictions & Requirements

 Summary of Maui Restrictions:

-- Beginning January 19, 2021, a mandatory contact tracing requirement goes into effect for all travelers from both the mainland and interisland to Maui.
-See our special Maui notice above about the newly required AlohaSafe Alert app.
+- A mandatory contact tracing requirement is currently in effect for all travelers from both the mainland and interisland to Maui.
+See our special Maui notice section about the newly required AlohaSafe Alert app.

 - Inter-county passengers to Maui must also now have their negative test results prior to arrival; as Maui County will no longer accept negative test results received post-arrival.